 where $\mathrm{gain}$ is a hyper-parameter which equals 1 by default.
 Then, each entry of $\mathbf{W}$ can be initialized by using a uniform distribution

 or, alternatively, using a Gaussian distribution

-This method can be easily adapted to initialize Transformer models having a large number of layers.
-One common way is to find a more suitable value of $\mathrm{gain}$ by taking into account the fact that the initial states of optimization might be different for neural networks of different depths.
+This method can be easily adapted to initialize Transformer models with a large number of layers.
+One common approach is to find a more suitable value for $\mathrm{gain}$ by taking into account the fact that the optimal initial conditions for optimization might differ across neural networks of varying depths.
 For example, one can increase the value of $\mathrm{gain}$ as the depth of the model grows.
-Then, $\mathrm{gain}$ can be defined as a function of the network depth in the form
+Thus, $\mathrm{gain}$ can be defined as a function of the network depth in the following form

-where $a$ is the scalar, and $L^{b}$ is the network depth raised to the power of $b$.
-Typically, $a$ and $b$ can be positive numbers, which means that it is preferred to have larger initial values for the parameters for deeper models.
-For example, \citet{wang-etal:2022deepnet} show that, by choosing appropriate values for $a$ and $b$, a very deep Transformer model can be successfully trained.
+where $a$ is a scalar, and $L^{b}$ is the network depth raised to the power of $b$.
+Typically, both $a$ and $b$ are positive numbers, indicating a preference for larger initial parameter values in deeper models.
+For example, \citet{wang-etal:2022deepnet} demonstrate that by choosing appropriate values for $a$ and $b$, a very deep Transformer model can be successfully trained.

 Eq. (\ref{eq:transformer-init-gain-general}) assigns $\mathrm{gain}$ the same value for all of the sub-layers.
-However, it is found that the norm of gradients becomes smaller when a sub-layer moves away from the output layer.
+However, it is found that the norm of gradients becomes smaller as a sub-layer is located farther from the output layer.
 This consistent application of $\mathrm{gain}$ across the entire model could result in under-training of the lower layers due to the gradient vanishing problem.
 For this reason, one can develop methods that are sensitive to the position of a sub-layer in the neural network.
 The general form of such methods is given by

 Here $l$ denotes the depth of a sub-layer.
 If $l$ is larger (i.e., the sub-layer is closer to the output), $\mathrm{gain}$ will be smaller and the corresponding parameters will be set to smaller values.
-An example of this method can be found in \citet{zhang-etal:2019improving}'s work.
+An example of this method can be found in the work of \citet{zhang-etal:2019improving}.

 It is also, of course, straightforward to apply general methods of initializing deep multi-layer neural networks to Transformer models.
-An example is to consider the \textbf{Lipschitz constant} in parameter initialization, which has been shown to help improve the stability of training deep models \citep{szegedy-etal:2014intriguing,xu-etal:2020lipschitz}.
+An example is to consider the \textbf{Lipschitz constant} in parameter initialization, which has been shown to help improve the stability of training deep models~\citep{szegedy-etal:2014intriguing,xu-etal:2020lipschitz}.
 Another approach is to use second-order methods to estimate the proper values of the parameters.
-For example, one can compute the Hessian of each parameter matrix to model its curvature \citep{skorski-etal:2021revisiting}.
+For example, one can compute the Hessian of each parameter matrix to model its curvature~\citep{skorski-etal:2021revisiting}.